 link/ether 2c:6e:85:fe:04:a7 brd ff:ff:ff:ff:ff:ff

-The most important thing to notice here is that wlan0 is marked DOWN which we need to turn UP with the ifconfig command:
+The most important thing to notice here is that the wlan0 state is currently DOWN which we need to enable by turning the state UP using the ifconfig command:

 $ sudo ifconfig wlan0 up